 Consular Esca made a name for himself as a demagogue hardliner championing Ulenite control of Esgavi.
 While his faction was suppressed under Basileus Arkame, he secured a position with Ambassador Phindus.
 Despite the xenophobic traits typical of his faction, Consular Esca speaks several languages fluently.

 One of the leading supporters of the mysterious “Lord Oxo,” Ambassador Phindus pushed aggressively for an Ulenite return to the terrestrial realm, and was one of the first to establish an Ulenite presence in Esgavi toward the end of the last war.

 Princess-Elector Ismene Zelah of Esgavi, a rat-ugezi

-The original Princess Ismene died by her own hand when Yamra’s bogatyrs overran Esgavi during the Night of Open Throats.
+The original Princess Ismene died by her own hand when Yamra’s bogatyrs overran Esgavi.
 A common rat, brought to the cusp of awareness by its sorrow at the princess’ death and its awe at Prince Thrale’s defiance of the bogatyrs, took her form and some of her essence.
-With Prince Thrale insane, and subsequently killed, Ismene grew close to the angel Vish.
-This awakening of her humanity led to her death when the demon Soatli-Myde destroyed the human population of Esgavi.
+Now she struggles to protect Esgavi, “her” nation.

 Sir Commito Ai-Chalse, a human